On the numerical dimension of Calabi-Yau 3-folds of Picard number 2: Preliminaries and notation

 \begin{example}[{\cite[Section 6]{Og14}}] A general complete intersection $X$ of type $(1,1)$, $(1,1)$ and $(2,2)$ on $\PP^3 \times \PP^3$ is a Calabi-Yau threefold of Picard number $2$ with infinite birational automorphism group $\Bir(X)$.
 Furthermore, $\cB^-(X)\neq \emptyset$, the fundamental domain for the action of $\Bir (X)$ on $\MovC(X)$ is the nef cone $\Nef(X)$, and both boundary rays of $\Nef(X)$ are fixed by some birational automorphism in $\cB^-(X)$. \end{example}

 This example motivates the following proposition which shows that for a Calabi-Yau threefold as in Assumption \ref{mainassumption}, the properties of the boundary rays of the fundamental domain are the same when $\cB^-(X)\neq \emptyset$.
+We assume in the following proposition that the automorphism group acts trivially on the movable cone.